 It can be a tough job, but when you love what you do, you push through the hard times.
 Experiencing the successes of X-43 and Pad Abort 1 projects makes all the hard work worthwhile.
 I’m not sure what the future holds but I know I’ll be working hard, doing what I love and trying to make contributions to the future of aerospace.

 Catherine’s road to NASA began at an early age when she declared, in front of her classmates, that she wanted to be the first female astronaut.
 A young male student rebutted that girls could not become astronauts.
 Her teacher would have nothing of it, immediately looking at Ms. Bahm and ensuring she knew she could be whatever she wanted to be.
 And so began her path to NASA.
-Since 2005, Ms. Bahm served 5 years as the Deputy Project Manager for the Orion Abort Flight Test Project at NASA Dryden Flight Research Center.
+Since 2005, Ms. Bahm served 5 years as the Deputy Project Manager for the Orion Abort Flight Test Project at NASA Armstrong Flight Research Center.
 She was also the Pad Abort 1 Deputy Systems Engineering Integration Team Lead.
 Her primary responsibilities included the technical coordination and system integration efforts across the diverse Orion Abort Flight Test Team for Pad Abort 1.
 Cathy also developed and led the Certificate of Flight Test Readiness process for PA-1.
-She has worked at NASA’s Dryden Flight Research Center in Edwards, Calif. since 1995 as a flight controls engineer.
+She has worked at NASA’s Armstrong Flight Research Center in Edwards, Calif. since 1995 as a flight controls engineer.
 Ms. Bahm received her Bachelor’s and Master’s degrees aeronautical engineering from Texas A&M University in 1995 and 2001, respectively.
 In 2010, Cathy was stationed at NASA Headquarters supporting the Office of Chief Technologist in the Crosscutting Capability Demonstrations Division as part of a year-long detail.
 Her assignment included supporting the formulation and management of the Technology Demonstration Mission Program and the Flight Opportunities Program.
 Today, she remains at Headquarters and is currently the Acting Deputy Director for the Integrated Systems Research Program in the Aeronautics Mission Directorate.
 Ms Bahm notable recognitions include the NASA Space Flight Awareness Leadership Award, the NASA Exceptional Achievement Medal, and the NASA DFRC Peer Award for Supervisor/Manager/Leader in 2010.